d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

    `,'                     view favouriters of toot at point
    `.'                     view boosters of toot at point
    `/'                     switch between mastodon buffers
+   `\'                     prompt for an instance domain and view its local timeline (if poss)
    `Z'                     report user/toot at point to instances moderators
   ─────────────────────────────────────────────────────────────────────────────────────────────────────────
                            *Other views*